crayfishx/network_config/README.md

     gateway: 10.0.6.3
 ```

-Note that any configuration parameter can be overriden here for a specific vhost, eg:
+Note that any configuration parameter can be overridden here for a specific vhost, eg:

 ```yaml
 network_config::vlans: